The 4th Industrial Revolution

 And this is as far as many have gone.

-We have smart machines, sensor that communication, high data rate wired and wireless networking and a range if identification technologies including optical and RFID.
+We have smart machines, sensors that communicate, high data rate wired and wireless networking and a range if identification technologies including optical and RFID.
 If you put that together with Industry 3.0 automation and IT systems you can now have Mass Customisation.
 Industry 3.0 focused on high volume, low mix, high quality manufacture.
 Industry 4.0 takes that and adds high mix, self maintaining machines, automated order to delivery scheduling and the ability to create reliably customised product just as readily and cost effectively as Industry 3.0 ensured reliable quality of high volume products.

 Although Europe, and Germany and Switzerland in particular, have been looking at this for 15 years now; the difficulty with getting the language clear and the benefits obvious shows that we are still in the emergent phase.
 The Cincinnati meat processors might have shown the world what was possible in the late 1800s, but adoption took time.
 The adoption time will be less with this next revolution because of modern technology but it will still take a while for us to fully comprehend the advantages and to establish best practice.
 The biggest change will be in our thinking.